Oris Aigbokhaevbolo

 Oris Aigbokhaevbolo is a Nigerian writer, critic, essayist and the winner of an All Africa Music Awards for Music/Entertainment Journalist of the Year.
-Since 2023, he has been a Golden Globes international voter.
+In 2023, he was named a Golden Globes international voter.

 Early life and career

-Aigbokhaevbolo studied pharmacy at the University of Benin, Nigeria.
+Aigbokhaevbolo studied pharmacy at the University of Benin, Nigeria where he obtained a Doctor of Pharmacy.
+He has appeared at academies for film criticism in Germany, South Africa, and Netherlands.

 He voted in the annual Sight and Sound Poll of the Greatest Films of All Time for 2022, putting Citizen Kane and Viva Riva! on his list.
-He has contributed to The Guardian, The New York Review of Books, the London Review of Books, Sight and Sound, and The Africa Report.
+He has contributed to The Guardian, The Washington Post, The New York Review of Books, the London Review of Books, Sight and Sound, and The Africa Report.

 Aigbokhaevbolo is the cofounder and editor in chief of the literary magazine Efiko and the founder of the film publication Film Efiko.
+He has written film reviews for BellaNaija.

 Controversy

 In 2023, Aigbokhaevbolo wrote "The Death of Nigerian Literature", an essay about the decline in readership and support for literary matters in his country.
 Weeks after it was published, the essay sparked responses from other Nigerian writers, most of whom focused on Aigbokhaevbolo's commentary on Nigerian writers who left their country for MFA programmes in the west.
 The essay received a flurry of responses and topped one year-end list of notable essays.